Wait, let's not go back that far.

 In January of 2004, I watched the movie Armageddon.
 Afterwards, as I was trying to sleep, the idea for a book leapt into my head and wouldn't leave me alone.
 I got up and turned my computer back on, and furiously wrote what would become a real chapter.
 By August of that year, I wrote THE END on the first draft of my first novel - The Comet.
 After a ton of edits and a boatload of rejection letters, the book I then referred to as The Spectacle, would become the final draft* of Fear Itself.

 Since then I've written numerous other novels to completion, and have several others in varying states of 'finished'.
 I gave up on the romance idea, though, and my novels can best be classified by the genres: Suspense/Mystery/Thriller, Paranormal/Urban Fantasy, and Speculative Fiction.

 Basically, in 2004, I went from being the Executive Secretary to the President (try fitting that on a business card) of a private regional school system and a single mom to being a housewife, stay at home mom, writer person who worked whenever she found the time and the inclination.
 From then to now, I wrote, edited, polished, submitted, queried, and found myself rejected so many times I lost the will to keep track.
-Now my daughter is grown, my husband is retired, and I am doing my damnedest to turn this writing thing into a business by moving into self-publishing.
+Now my daughter is grown, my husband is retired, and I am doing my damnedest to turn this writing thing into a business by self-publishing.

 So here I sit, hermit-like, in my cabin in the woods with the Hubs and our cat, banging away at the keyboard, teaching myself the business, and hanging out on the internet Sometimes I go fishing.
 Generally, I enjoy myself and I enjoy life.
 I hope you'll join me on this journey and that you enjoy yourself, too.